jacobjones0513/Misc.-Computational-Science-/README.md

 # Misc.-Computational-Science-
-Several programs that compute, synthesize data, model, etc that have yet to be organized with proper labels and descriptions.
+Several programs that analyze data, compute, model, etc. but have yet to be organized properly with labels and descriptions in Github.